icon-account icon-glass

 Serotonin

 The release of serotonin into your blood is hugely important when it comes to regulating your mood.
-This is because your serotonin levels are pretty influential when it comes to your quality of sleep and hunger levels – all of which have a notable effect on how you feel overall.
+This is because your serotonin levels are pretty influential when it comes to quality of sleep and hunger levels – all of which have a notable effect on how you feel overall.

 Research consistently shows that high and maintained serotonin levels lead to a boost in mood, whilst low levels of serotonin have regularly been linked to increased risk of depression.
 This research reiterates the importance of maintaining a regular exercise routine to ensure that your serotonin never reduces to these harmful levels.